KabriAcid/aac_innovation/prompt.md

 ## Deliverables (what the AI / dev team will provide)

-- A complete, production-ready frontend built with React + TypeScript (Vite) and Tailwind CSS.
+- A complete, production-ready frontend built with React + TypeScript (Vite) and Tailwind CSS, Lucide, Framer-motion.
 - Complete React project structure with all boilerplate components and layouts.
 - All configuration and scaffold files (see **Configuration & Tooling** section).
 - Reusable UI components using Lucide icons and Framer Motion animations.